-An important aspect of managing rural environmental effects is recognising the qualities and character of rural areas, and the legitimacy of existing established activities and a range of potential future activities which involve the productive use of the land resource, particularly those that support the processing and transportation needs of plant and animal production.
+An important aspect of managing rural environmental effects is recognising the qualities and character of rural areas, the legitimacy of existing established activities and a range of potential future activities that involve the productive use of the land resource, particularly those that support the processing and transportation needs of plant and animal production. $C60 \ 1/16 \ Op \ 6/19$

 The above matters are all extensively addressed in the Tasman Regional Policy Statement, with which this Plan must not be inconsistent.

-In addition to production activities, the rural environment provides locations for built development that does not involve or rely on soil-based-plant and animal production.
-It has a growing value for residential living and tourism activities, and has traditionally supported rural industries or commercial activities in locations that have had a connection with production.
-Some areas are more under pressure than others for any of these activities, because of a continuing locational value, such as proximity to settlements, transport routes including the road network, or particular environmental features including the coast or landscapes.
+In addition to production activities, the rural environment provides locations for built development that does not involve or rely on plant and animal production.
+It has a growing value for residential living and tourism activities and has traditionally supported rural industries or commercial activities in locations that have had a connection with production.
+Some areas are more under pressure than other areas for any of these activities because of a continuing locational value, such as proximity to settlements, transport routes including the road network, or particular environmental features including the coast or landscapes.